 What Does a Salesforce Project Manager Do?

 Let’s start by outlining what we mean by ‘entry-level’, ‘mid-level’, and ‘senior’ Project Managers.
-Years of experience is not the be-all end-all indicator.
-Project Manager career progression focuses more on experience and project size (as an indicator of complexity) – as opposed to time in the role.
+Years of experience is not the be-all and end-all indicator.
+Project Manager career progression focuses more on experience, the number of simultaneous projects, and project size (as an indicator of complexity) – as opposed to time in the role.
 In the list below, take the years as a suggestion:

 - Manage projects that have a budget/cost under 10k.